Sheepolution/how-to-love/book/chapter23.md

 function love.load()
     -- First require classic, since we use it to create our classes.
     Object = require "classic"
-    -- Second require Entity, since it's the baseclass for our other classes. require "entity"
+    -- Second require Entity, since it's the base class for our other classes. require "entity"
     require "player"
     require "wall"